centiservice/mats3/README.md

 ### Truly asynchronous, "message-driven continuations"

-Mats3’s asynchronicity isn’t just about non-blocking threads - it’s about preserving entire workflows in messages, distributing them across services, and making them resilient to crashes.
+The _asynchronous_ aspect of Mats3 isn't about "non-blocking threads", as in async-await, or Futures/Promises.
+It is about each stage of the Mats Flow being a completely disparate execution engine, having no knowledge of the other stages in the Endpoint other than as metadata in the message's envelope.
+Each Stage of each Endpoint is a small and separate server with its own separate threads, where it doesn't matter if there are one, or a hundred, JVMs on separate machines running those threads.
+(You should obviously have more than one machine due to failure resilience, but that's not the point of this discussion!)

-When a Stage _N_ of some Endpoint performs a request to another Endpoint, no thread will explicitly be waiting for the Reply.
-The thread that executed Stage N for this Flow will go back to pick up new messages for Stage N. When the requested Endpoint eventually replies, the Reply will be put on the incoming queue for Stage _N+1_, where another thread of a StageProcessor for Stage _N+1_, possibly on another node, will pick it up and continue the execution for this Flow.
+When a `Stage N` of some Endpoint performs a request to another Endpoint, no thread will explicitly be waiting for the Reply.
+The thread that executed `Stage N` for this Flow will go back to pick up new messages for the same `Stage N`.
+When the requested Endpoint eventually replies, the Reply will be put on the incoming queue for `Stage N+1`, where another thread of a StageProcessor for `Stage N+1`, possibly on another node, will pick it up and continue the execution for this Flow.

-However, when coding, the Mats Endpoint _feels like_ **synchronously** invoking another Endpoint: You "invoke" (i.e. send a request message to) another Endpoint, and then continue the code with the reply of that invoked Endpoint right below the invocation.
+However, when coding, the Mats Endpoint _feels like_ **synchronously** invoking another Endpoint: You "invoke" (i.e. send a request message to) another Endpoint, and then continue the code with the reply of that invoked Endpoint right below the invocation. _Visually_ and _mentally_ it feels like a synchronous RPC call.

-Contrast this with the traditional meaning of _asynchronous_ (callbacks, async/await, reactive), where the key point is to not block the thread while waiting for some external resource.
+Contrast this with the traditional meaning of _asynchronous_ (callbacks, async/await, Futures/Promises), where the key point is to not block an expensive OS-thread while waiting for some external resource.
 However, even though you alleviate the blocking of threads, you will still have state stored in memory on that node in some async context object.
 If the server crashes, all those processes either kept in thread's call stack, or in async contexts, are lost - typically without trace, so you'll have to find some way to pinpoint which process instances went down along with the server.
 In Mats, the entire process state is kept in the messages' envelope.
 After the message has been sent, the thread is free to pick up new messages, since the state is kept in the message's envelope which is stored on the message broker.
 The server that did the processing is now free to crash!

-If the server crashes while executing a Stage, the message will be retried on another server, and the state will again be reconstituted from the message's envelope residing on the MQ.
+And indeed, if the server crashes _while_ executing a Stage, the message broker will ensure that the message will be retried on another server, and the state will again be reconstituted from the message's envelope residing on the MQ.
+As long as you've managed to initiate a Mats Flow, the message broker has taken over the responsibility of getting it to some finish line: Either retries will get it past the hiccup, or the message will eventually be DLQed, so that a human can investigate the problem. **A Mats Flow will _never_ be lost.**

 ### Distributed

-A Mats Flow's execution will be spread out in pieces - over the Stages of the Endpoints involved in the Flow, and over the instances of the services that holds those Endpoints.
-The Mats Flow weaves a single line through the _Mats Fabric_, jumping from StageProcessor to StageProcessor through the different instances of the services.
+A Mats Flow's execution will be spread out in pieces, over the Stages of the Endpoints involved in the Flow, and over the instances of the services that holds those Endpoints.
+If you could visually follow along, each Mats Flow weaves a single line through the _Mats Fabric_, jumping from StageProcessor to StageProcessor through the different instances of the services' Endpoints' Stages.
 However, this is just an emergent property of the system: When you code an Endpoint, you code and reason locally within that Endpoint.
+The complexity of the system is efficiently abstracted away by the Mats library, and you don't need to take it in while coding and focusing on your business logic.

+When the abstraction breaks, it happens transparently, by chucking the affected message onto a DLQ.
+The DLQed messages carries a lot of metadata about the initiation, flow, what Stage failed, exception that happened, inbound message, etc!
+Also, every Mats Flow has a traceId, so that you can use your logging system to find the complete processing history of the Mats Flow through the different services it has passed through, before succeeding or failing.

 Each Stage's concurrency, i.e. the number of StageProcessors running, can be tuned independently to handle the total load of all the Mats Flows.
 If there is a choke point, you'll find it using metrics: There will typically be a build-up